rubenmesserschmidt/Section-Box_docs/docs/source/transform.rst

 You can move the edges of each plane additionally to create a huge variety of shapes.
 Or transform them by a specified amount with the :ref:`Edge Transform <settings:Transform>` setting.

 Therefor click the plane which edges you want to move once, then hold ``E`` to enable handles located on each edge.
-You can change this hotkey in the :ref:`Preferences <keymap>`
+You can change this hotkey in the :ref:`Preferences <preferences:keymap>`

 These handles behave just like when transforming a plane, but shifting only the edge.